vymalo/fyi/docs/arc42.md

 ## 2. Architecture Constraints

 - **Language**: Rust (edition 2024) for all code in this repo.
-- **Framework**: Rocket as the HTTP server framework for both CRUD and Redirect.
+- **Framework**: Axum + Tower/Hyper as the HTTP server stack for both CRUD and Redirect.
 - **Database**: Postgres as the only persistent store.
 - **Authentication**: API key–based machine auth only (no browser/session auth).
 - **Tenancy**: single shared database schema with `tenant_id` on all tenant‑scoped data.